arcticvalence/Practicum1/README.md

 * Updated LifeGoal and Hobby category names for clarity and ease
 * Converted all columns to factors
 * Converted the ReturnToOffice column as binary for performance testing
+* Created multiple variables with different conditions to test feature selection and model performance

 ## Libraries Used